wiepstikvoort/MSB1015_Assignment2/README.md

 ### Research question
 #### Background information
+Harry Wiener wrote a paper on the correlation between chemical structure of compounds and their physical properties.
+He used the polarity number p, the pairs of carbon atoms which are separated by three C-C bonds, and the path number w, the sum of the distances between any two carbon atoms in the molecule in terms of C-C bonds, to create a prediction model.
+In this model p and w are descriptors of the molecules that he wanted to predict the boiling points of.
+Ofcourse back then there were less boiling points and descriptors of compounds known.
+This project was based on his research.
+The research entailed to create a partial least squares (pls) model to predict the boiling points of alkanes through the use of SPARQL to query for chemical properties of alkanes on Wikidata, in an R markdown notebook.
+However, nowadays we have the luxury to choose more descriptors and create a model based on larger datasets.

 #### Set up for methods
+The SPARQL query asks Wikidata to provide a list of alkanes (compounds that are either an entity or subclass of 'alkanes'):
+?comp wdtP31/wdt:P279* wd:Q41581
+and provide their canonical SMILES (P233) under column name CC
+and their boiling points (P2102) accompanied by the unit that the boiling point is in.
+Two functions were created to convert all boiling points into unit Kelvin.
+The for loop goes over all boiling points and converts the units that are in Celsius or Fahrenheit to Kelvin.
+The data retrieved from the query is then split into a test set (20%) and a training set (80%).
+The SMILES are then parsed to generate a list of IAtomContainer objects, which can be used to evaluate a list of chosen descriptors.
+The classes of descriptors chosen are:
+- Fragment Complexity (the complexity of the compound)
+- APoldescriptor (sum of the atomic polarizibilities)
+- Wiener Numbers Descriptors (the previously mentioned p and w)
+- MDE Descriptor (Molecular Distance Edge)
+- Atom Count Descriptor (amount of atoms per element)

+The descriptors are used to create a PLS model.
+However, not all descriptors from the different classes are used.
+Multiple descriptors from the MDE Descriptor class provide empty vectors, or hardly any values.
+Therefore, only descriptors which provide values for most of the compounds were used to create the PLS model.

 ### How to run the code

 ### Sources used for template code
 The packages RCDK and WikidataQueryServiceR (WDQS) both had a package documentation available online.
 The documentation files can be found through the links below.